According to the mental health charity Mind, one in four people in England are affected by or living with a mental health problem each year.

 While the number of people affected by mental distress is shocking and appears to have risen over the years, many believe that the increase is a result of more people talking about it and seeking help.
 We are becoming more aware of the prevalence of mental health across all genders and age groups and slowly, the stigma is starting to change.

-In a 2009 report, it was found that women were almost twice as likely as men to suffer an anxiety disorder in England.6 However, the 2014 figures released by the Office for National Statistics show there were 6,122 suicides recorded in the UK.
-While 24% of these were female, 76% were male.7
+In a 2009 report, it was found that women were almost twice as likely as men to suffer an anxiety disorder in England.6 The 2021 figures released by the Office for National Statistics show there were 5,583 suicides registered in England and Wales.
+However, males account for three-quarters of all suicides registered in 2021, which has been the case since the mid-1990s.7

-In 2013 The World Health Organisation (WHO) estimated that worldwide, 20% of young people were at risk of experiencing a mental health problem.
+In 2021, The World Health Organisation (WHO) estimated that worldwide, 14% of 10-19-year-olds experience a mental health condition.

 An English study of 3,366 young people in 2015 found that since 2009, both boys and girls experienced similar levels of mental health concerns, including emotional problems, hyperactivity and conduct problems.
 However, results showed a significant increase in emotional problems in girls and a decrease in boys experiencing mental health difficulties.10